jspw/simple-todo/README.md

 ## Intro

 Todo App is a simple ReactJS CRUD application.
-As intern in DSinnovators we are going through some session (**javascript**, **react** for now) and some tasks are given by our mentor.
+As intern in DSinnovators we are going through some session (**javascript**, **react** for now) and some tasks are given by our mentor (Yousha vai).
 Todo App is the 2nd task.

 <p align='center'>Hosted on : <a href="https://jspw.github.io/simple-todo">jspw.github.io/simple-todo</a></p>